MasakiMu319/clash2sfa/README.md

 - Redesign the subscription update mechanism, considering the availability of nodes, there is no good idea for the time being.

 ## Change Log
+### 0.3.4
+- Added the ability to display network details.
 ### 0.3.3
 - Switch page language to English;
 - Optimize Dockerfile.